Cursive handwriting to be taught in California schools

 The new law means that cursive handwriting instruction will now be required learning for California students, just like English, math, and social sciences.

-A February 2022 report from the National Education Association says 21 states require cursive in public school curriculum.
+A February 2022 report from the National Education Association says 21 states require cursive in public school curricula.